Release

 Q12.
 When is the delisting date?

 Q13.
 Shares were inherited from a parent, but the inheritance procedures have not been completed.
-What should I do?
+What should I do if the procedures are not finalized before delisting?

-Inheritance procedures may still be conducted through Sumitomo Mitsui Trust Bank, the shareholder registry administrator, even after the delisting.
+After delisting, it will no longer be possible to complete the procedures through a securities company.
+However, inheritance procedures may still be conducted through Sumitomo Mitsui Trust Bank, the shareholder registry administrator, even after the delisting.
+For further details, please contact the relevant office listed in the contact information below.

 Q14.
 Is there a method to check historical share prices?